Calculation, rules and Tips

 When I play Calculation I try to use three stacks, and the seed cards are drawn at random from the deck.
 If any one of these seed cards is a king I shuffle the deck and start over.
 King is the only card that cannot act as a seed for a pile.

 Two piles could start with the same seed, and that makes the game harder to win.
 Those two piles are always looking for the same cards, and if those cards happen to be late in the deck, you're in trouble.
 I thus insist that the seed cards be distinct.
 Surprisingly, a random pattern is often easier than ace 2 3 4.
+Substantially easier.
 For example, ace 2 3 4 can become queen hungry, especially if you buried the first queen as an end card to the ace pile.
-I seem to do a little bit better with a random set.
+Thus I do better with a random set.
 For the mathematically curious, there are only 43 distinct seed patterns.

 For the rest of this article I will refer to the play piles as ace 2 3 4 to avoid confusion in a topic that is already confusing enough.
 These are the seed cards for your piles.
 I will however try to work with just three stacks.
 The fourth is for emergencies, when the game is going south.